OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ## What we Will Create

-Before we dive into the specifics of deploying a Kuberenetes application, it is worth understanding what we are trying to achieve with this example.
+Before we dive into the specifics of deploying a Kubernetes application, it is worth understanding what we are trying to achieve with this example.

 Our infrastructure has the following requirements:
 * Two environments: Development and Production
-* One Kuberenetes cluster
+* One Kubernetes cluster
 * A single application (we're deploying the [HTTPD Docker image](https://hub.docker.com/_/httpd/) as an example here)
 * The application is exposed by a custom URL path like http://myapp/httpd
 * Zero downtime deployments